flashbots/mev-research/FRPs/Survey of sequencers and fee structures.md

 ## Plan and Deliverables

+- We plan to begin setting up network nodes when relevant and within the constraints of our resources to assist with this study and future work.

 For each of the examined protocols, we will

+- Identify Fee Structures and Transaction Sequencers
-- Derive closed-form equations for the cost of censorship
+- Derive closed-form equations for the cost of censorship from fee structures
-- Attempt to identify dominant MEV strategies used the in wild by examing public mempool and transaction history
+- Attempt to identify dominant MEV strategies used the in the wild by examing public mempool and transaction history
-- Identify any consensus stability implications
+- Identify any consensus stability implications from dominant MEV strategies and Transaction Sequencers

 We will then